by Chase Bartlett

 This technique is helpful on both the forehand and backhand.
 Novak Djokovic, for example, is very good at hiding drop shots on his backhand side and Nick Kyrgios is extremely good at disguising forehand drop shots.

-On the first drop shot in the video below, you can see Nick start to swing like a normal backhand to disguise the drop shot.
+On the first drop shot in this video, you can see Nick start to swing like a normal backhand to disguise the drop shot.